 Lonetta is also focusing on two additional artisanal disciplines in jewelry design and bookbinding, which funds her fine art pursuits.
 Creating artisan jewelry with copper, stone, found objects, and contemporary resources allows her an even wider range of creativity.
 She also makes basic hand bound art journals that are complete blank canvases from cover to cover.

 Having taken a long hiatus from art in order to raise two rambunctious boys, Lonetta is now diving back in the world of fine art head first and is hoping to make a big splash in the coming years.
-She is currently a member of the Miniature Art Society of Florida, Cider Painters of America, and the Alabama Miniature Society.
-She is also an Signature Scratchboard Artist with the International Society of Scratchboard artists.
+She is currently a member of the Miniature Art Society of Florida and is also a Signature member with the International Society of Scratchboard artists.